Abdula668/Lattice-Confinement-Fusion/README_LCF_AI_With_Code.md

 - The chart shows how vibration amplitude changes with frequency.
 - This method helps identify the best AC frequency to increase collisions and improve fusion.

   ## My Notes:
-- The Above code written using chat-gpt and i wish to understand the code so that i may be able to make improvements and changes according to myself since I am only a Beginner in Python many of these seem challenging However, I understand this code to a basic level thatv being we first gerate a data set to train the AI and also to test the AI once we have trianed and Tested the Algorithm then we can use it to make predictions to help us determine whether or not an Idea is practical or not
+- The above code was written using ChatGPT, and I wish to understand the code so that I may be able to make improvements and changes according to my ideas.
+Since I am only a beginner in Python, many of these seem challenging.
+However, I understand this code at a basic level — that being, we first generate a dataset to train the AI and also to test the AI.
+Once we have trained the algorithm and confirmed its accuracy through testing, we can use it to make predictions to help us determine whether or not an idea is practical
+- For me, this isn't just about fusion — it's about everything in physics.
+I realize that the combination of AI, physics, and engineering can lead to truly groundbreaking discoveries, and I believe the idea that I am currently working on could be one of the many such results of this powerful combination.
+- In the future, if possible, I would like to generate an AI similar to ChatGPT, but I wish for it to be able to actually simulate ideas, and for that to happen, it would need to be trained on maths, physics and scientific data as well.